 The Coastal Zone Management Act of 1972 (16 U.S.C. sections 1451-1464) encourages coastal states to be proactive in managing coastal zone uses and resources.
 The act established a voluntary coastal planning program and required participating states to submit a Coastal Management Plan to the National Oceanic and Atmospheric Administration for approval.
-Under the act, federal actions that have an effect on a coastal use or resource are required to be consistent, to the maximum extent practicable, with the enforceable policies of federally approved Coastal Management Plans.
+Under the act, federal actions that have an effect on a coastal use or resources are required to be consistent, to the maximum extent practicable, with the enforceable policies of federally approved Coastal Management Plans.

 The Coastal Zone Management Act defines the coastal zone as extending offshore "to the outer limit of State title and ownership under the Submerged Lands Act" (i.e., 3 nautical miles [NM] from the shoreline, 9 NM for the west coast of Florida, Texas, and Puerto Rico).
-The coastal zone extends inland only to the extent necessary to control the shoreline, but the shoreward extent is not relevant to the Proposed Action.
+The coastal zone extends inland only to the extent necessary to control the shoreline, but the inland extent is not relevant to the Proposed Action.

-A consistency determination, a negative determination, or a de minimis exemption may be submitted for review of federal agency activities.
-A federal agency submits a consistency determination when it determines that its activity may have either a direct or an indirect effect on a state coastal use or resource.
-In accordance with 15 CFR section 930.39, the consistency determination will include a brief statement indicating whether the proposed activity will be undertaken in a manner consistent to the maximum extent practicable with the enforceable policies of the management program.
+A federal agency may submit a consistency determination, a negative determination, or a de minimis exemption for review of their activities.
+A federal agency submits a consistency determination when it determines that its activity may have either a direct or an indirect reasonably foreseeable effect on a state coastal use or resource.
+The consistency determination should include a brief statement indicating whether the proposed activity will be undertaken in a manner consistent to the maximum extent practicable with the enforceable policies of the management program according to 15 CFR section 930.39.
 The consistency determination should be based on evaluation of the relevant enforceable policies of the management program.
-In accordance with 15 CFR section 930.35, "if a Federal agency determines that there will not be coastal effects, then the Federal agency shall provide the State agencies with a negative determination for a federal agency activity: (1) Identified by a State agency on its list, as described in section 930.34(b), or through case-by-case monitoring of unlisted activities; or (2) Which is the same as or is similar to activities for which consistency determinations have been prepared in the past; or (3) For which the Federal agency undertook a thorough consistency assessment and developed initial findings on the coastal effects of the activity."
+According to 15 CFR section 930.35, "if a Federal agency determines that there will not be coastal effects, then the Federal agency shall provide the State agencies with a negative determination for a Federal agency activity: (1) Identified by a State agency on its list, as described in section 930.34(b), or through case-by-case monitoring of unlisted activities; or (2) Which is the same as or is similar to activities for which consistency determinations have been prepared in the past; or (3) For which the Federal agency undertook a thorough consistency assessment and developed initial findings on the coastal effects of the activity."
 Thus, a negative determination must be submitted to a state if the agency determines no coastal effects and one or more of the triggers above is met.
 De minimis exemptions are activities proposed by the federal agency that have already been reviewed and approved by the state (after allowing for public review and comment), and those that the state has recognized as having insignificant direct or indirect (secondary or cumulative) effects on its coastal resources.